When it comes to energy, data centers have found themselves stuck in the ultimate catch-22.

 Escaping the vicious cycle of energy has become the data center manager's top concern, but industry analysts said there are ways of getting out of an energy crisis, as long as you realize the gravity of the problem and take steps immediately to address it.

 Bob McFarlane, Interport division president of New York-based IT consulting firm Shen, Milsom & Wilke Inc., has spent more than 30 years in the field of communications consulting and is considered one of the data center industry's leading building design experts.
-Of all the cutting-edge solutions vendors pass off as answers to the energy-cost crisis, such as more power-efficient chips and hydrogen fuel cells,
+Of all the cutting-edge solutions vendors pass off as answers to the energy-cost crisis, such as more power-efficient chips and hydrogen fuel cells, he said none come close to addressing the real reason data centers are suffering under the weight of rising energy costs -- inefficient cooling.

 Chill your bill